 When you successfully complete the Clinical Neurophysiology Technology Program, you receive a certificate of completion from Mayo Clinic School of Health Sciences and an Associate in Applied Science degree from Rochester Community and Technical College.
 Graduates are eligible to take professional certification examinations given by the:

 Students are required to take EEG examination Part 1 prior to graduation.

-Mayo Clinic's Division of Clinical Neurophysiology and the Center for Sleep Medicine require all technologists to pass at least one of the certifying examinations within two years of being hired.
+Mayo Clinic's Department of Neurology and the Center for Sleep Medicine require all technologists to pass at least one of the certifying examinations within two years of being hired.